Fortune0x0/minecraft-clone-world-generation/README.md

 A Minecraft-inspired voxel world renderer built from scratch in **C++ using OpenGL**.

 This project is focused on learning and implementing the mathematics and graphics programming techniques behind a 3D voxel game.
-It includes procedural terrain generation, chunk-based world generation, custom camera mathematics, block types, trees, lighting, fog, collision detection, and a custom math library.
+It includes procedural terrain generation, chunk-based world generation, custom camera mathematics, block types, trees, lighting, fog, collision detection, block interaction, and a custom math library.

 The project is built using OpenGL with GLFW and GLEW and is currently developed using Visual Studio on Windows.